MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 ### Stash

-The stash is a consistent durable storage engine that provides ACID transactions.
+The stash is a consistent durable storage engine that provides per key linearizability and transaction serializability.
 Every transaction in the stash includes an epoch number.
 If the epoch number in the transaction doesn't match the epoch number in the stash, then the transaction is rejected.
 All Coordinators will increment the epoch number in the stash during startup and include that new epoch in all stash transactions.

 ### Global Timestamp